 It goes without saying that drinking and driving don’t mix.
 The statistics bear this out.
 Upwards of 300,000 people drive drunk every day.
 Yet, despite there being nearly 110 million incidents of drunk driving every year, only about 1.5 million people are arrested for drunk driving.

 All of this impaired driving causes some serious safety problems.
 The Department of Transportation estimates that every two minutes someone is injured in an alcohol related car accident.
 Furthermore, 27 people a day die in car crashes where alcohol was a factor.
 In the end, it simply makes no sense to drink and drive.

 So, if you have been drinking don’t get behind the wheel.
 Have a friend who hasn’t been drinking drive you home.
 Take a cab or public transportation.
-Do anything but put your life and the lives of everyone on the road with you at risk of serious injury or death.
+Do anything but put your life and the lives of everyone on the road with you at risk of prosecution, serious injury or death.

 Reckless driving is a catch-all phrase to describe different driving behaviors that are all obviously unsafe.
 It includes changing lanes without looking, failing to keep a proper interval with the vehicle in front of you and other actions that are specifically in violation of traffic laws and driving safety standards.

 It’s important to note that a lot of reckless driving occurs as a result of aggression.
 Drivers in traffic can and do become aggressive, using their vehicles as an avenue to vent frustration.
 Aggressive driving does nothing to change traffic conditions and the behaviors of other drivers that trigger frustration.
 What it does do is increase the chances that you will harm yourself and others as a result of being involved in an accident caused by your recklessness.